lowlighter/metrics/.github/readme/partials/setup/action/setup.md

 - `public_repo` scope for some plugins
 - `read:org` scope for all organizations related metrics
 - `repo` scope for all private repositories related metrics
+  - `read:user` scope may also be required for some private repositories related metrics

 ![Setup a GitHub personal token](/.github/readme/imgs/setup_personal_token.png)